sstarr77/economic_resilience_group_project/README.md

 1. Leveraging Social Media to Map Disasters.
 2. Leveraging News and Media for Situational Awareness.
 3. Optimizing Evacuation Routes using Real-Time Traffic Information.
-4. Extracting Building Values from Zillow.
+4. Using Google Street View to retrieve (pre-event) photos of structures.
-5. Utilizing Social Media for a rapid alert about new disasters.
+5. Using news outlets and/or social media to identify areas/neighborhoods with power outages.
-6. Using Google Street View to retrieve (pre-event) photos of structures.
+6. Using live police radio reports for real time identification of people needing assistance.
-7. Utilizing Yelp cost estimates ($, $$, $$$) for estimating neighborhood affluence.
+7. Using Indeed or Glassdoor platforms together with number and type of affected businesses to estimate the expected economic loss (wages) due to a disaster.
-8. Utilizing Yelp data to estimate the number of businesses in a given locality and categorize them by lifeline.
+8. Crowdsourcing Damage Photos
-9. Using news outlets and/or social media to identify areas/neighborhoods with power outages.
+9. Finding Tents and Other Emergency Housing Through Exploitation of Satellite Imagery
-10. Using live police radio reports for real time identification of people needing assistance.
+10. Updating Shelter Status
-11. Using Indeed or Glassdoor platforms together with number and type of affected businesses to estimate the expected economic loss (wages) due to a disaster.
+11. Identifying Misinformation in Disaster-Related Social Media Posts
-12. Leveraging News Sources and Social Media to Identify Major Historic Flood Events.
+12. Extracting Flood Depths from Imagery
-13. Crowdsourcing Damage Photos
+13. Improve Slum Area Identification through Real-Estate Data
-14. Finding Tents and Other Emergency Housing Through Exploitation of Satellite Imagery
+14. Sentiment Analysis of COVID-19 Social Media Posts
-15. Updating Shelter Status
+15. Mapping Hotspots of COVID-19 Cases
-16. Identifying Misinformation in Disaster-Related Social Media Posts
+16. Identifying Areas At Risk for COVID-19 and Other Natural Disasters
-17. Extracting Flood Depths from Imagery
+17. Mapping Available Commodities During the COVID-19 Pandemic
-18. Improve Slum Area Identification through Real-Estate Data
+18. Chicago Case Study: Hotel Availability for Quarantine

 **The Data**: